mathhulk/advancedbans/README.md

 $info = array(
 	'theme'=>'yeti', //This is the name of the theme you wish to load.
 You can find a list of compatible themes at http://bootswatch.com/. (string)
-	'table'=>'PunishmentHistory', //The table of your MYSQL database for which punishments are saved. (string) 'base'=>'www.example.com/bans', //DO NOT INCLUDE A TRAILING SLASH.
-The URL at which ab-web-addon is located. (string) 'ip-bans'=>true, //Whether punishments that reveal the IP address of players will be shown. (boolean) 'admin'=>array(
+	'table'=>'PunishmentHistory', //The table of your MYSQL database for which punishments are saved. (string) 'ip-bans'=>true, //Whether punishments that reveal the IP address of players will be shown. (boolean) );
-		'accounts'=>array('test') //The list of users that can log in to the dashboard.
-These must be active accounts from https://theartex.net. (array) (string)
-		)
-	);

 //Change the language.
 $lang = array(
 	//Information.